fcavani/log/README.md

 * `NewMulti(vals ...interface{}) LogBackend` - Log the data to multiples backends.
   The syntax is: first the backend followed by the formattter, than another backend and follows like this.
+* `NewOutBuffer(bak LogBackend, size int) LogBackend` - NewOutBuffer creates a buffer between the bak backend and the commit of a new log entry.
+It can improve the latency of commit but delays the final store, with can't cause log miss if the application shutdown improperly (without close the buffer) or panic before the buffer become empty.

-Anything that implements the LogBackend can be used to store the log entry.
+Anything that implements the [LogBackend interface](https://godoc.org/github.com/fcavani/log#LogBackend) can be used to store the log entry.

 ## Example 1